 General description: Sufficiently long, lean, without folds in the skin, proportional to the body.

 Skull: Rectangular shape, the superciliary arches must be pronounced, the frontal furrow visible.
-The occipital crest is felt at
+The occipital crest is felt at the touch.

 Stop: The slope is moderate (about 45°).